Akira Nishikiyama: Yakuza

 Along with his sister Yuko, Nishiki grew up with Kiryu and Yumi Sawamura in Shintaro Kazama's Sunflower Orphanage, before joining Kazama's yakuza family in his teenage years.
 In 1995, Nishiki fatally shoots his boss, Sohei Dojima, to protect Yumi after she is kidnapped and sexually assaulted by Dojima.
 Kiryu tells him to flee the scene with Yumi so that Nishiki does not inadvertently abandon his responsibility to the family, and Nishiki reluctantly allows Kiryu to take the fall for his crime so he could tend to his terminally ill sister.
 When Kiryu returns to Kamurocho, he finds that Nishiki, the man he willingly gave up a decade of his freedom for, has betrayed Kazama to form his own family, and has changed into a cold, heartless man completely unlike his former self.
 Nishiki makes it clear he intends to seize control of the Tojo Clan of Tokyo, and makes a number of attempts on Kiryu's life.

 It is later revealed that Reina, a bar owner and informant for Kiryu, was a mole for Nishiki all along.
 Because she was in love with him, she betrayed Kiryu, but then tried to kill him herself out of regret before being murdered by one of Nishiki's hitmen.
 Nishiki reveals in the final chapter of the story that he is aware of Jingu's scheme to manipulate the Tojo Clan, but doesn't care.
 After Kiryu went to prison and his sister died from complications of her heart condition, he chose to stop trusting anyone but himself.
 He reveals his romantic feelings towards Yumi, and that he that was jealous of Kiryu because she loves him, and because Kiryu was always stronger and more popular than him.
 Wanting to surpass Kiryu, he made sacrifices and numerous betrayals in order to claim the ten billion yen so that he may become the Tojo Clan's fourth chairman.
 With that realized, he would claim Yumi for himself.
 Yumi asks Nishiki if he is truly happy with the things he's done because of his obsession, and that he has failed to confront his inner problems.
 Nishiki scolds Yumi for not falling in love with the person he is, which makes her cry.
 Kiryu then tells Nishiki how he and Yumi are both irreplaceable to him.
 He couldn't change the hurt and pain from the past, even if he wanted to.
 Vowing to settle their feud once and for all, Nishiki accepts this final showdown with his former blood brother Kiryu, both removing their shirts to display their yakuza tattoos on their backs - the dragon and the koi.
 They fight to the bitter end, but Kiryu eventually wins.
-After Jingu fatally shoots Yumi while trying to kill Kiryu, Nishiki redeems himself by stabbing Jingu with a knife, giving up on the money he coveted and detonating a bomb to kill himself and Jingu.
+After Jingu fatally shoots Yumi while trying to kill Kiryu, Nishiki redeems himself by stabbing Jingu with a knife, giving up on the money he coveted and detonating a bomb and then sacrifices himself to kill Jingu.